Obesity and Weight Management MSc

 Contextualise, synthesise and critically evaluate the evidence base and research literature, including data and policy documents (all modules)

-A problem based approach is adopted for a number of modules and a critical analysis is required throughout (all modules)
+A problem based approach is adopted within modules and critical analysis is required throughout (all modules)

 Demonstration of originality in tackling and solving problems and the ability to act autonomously in planning and implementing tasks throughout the course (all modules)

-Laboratory classes and practical's are included in a number of modules, including exercise and weight management and causes and assessment of obesity (XN7202, XN7204)
+Laboratory classes and practicals are included in a number of modules, including exercise and weight management, causes and assessment of obesity and dietary approaches to weight management (XN7202, XN7204, XN7203)

 Ability to record, collate, analyse, interpret and report data using appropriate and statistical methods, this is central to the programme (all modules)